 Drum Jings, a horned white.
 Shown here wearing the blue sash of the 2000 Royal Highland Show Champion Shetland sheep, Jings won many other championships.
 An outstanding ram in every way, Jings is also an outstanding breeding ram that has sired many show winners among his progeny.
 He has been bred extensively to ewes from several flocks in Scotland and has been proven to pass along his excellence to his offspring.
 He carries genetics for black and katmoget, as well as white, and has produced many colored lambs.
 Bred and owned by Rena Douglas, of Craigrothie, Scotland.

-Keir Gordon, a horned white. it said he was the sire to Drum Jings> he has produced solid and katmoget lambs as well as white.
+Keir Gordon, a horned white. it said he was the sire to Drum Jing.
+He has produced solid and katmoget lambs as well as white.

 Drum ram, a horned black.
 Known as "Black," this is an outstanding ram, that at the age of five is still jet black and has not developed any white fibers.
 He has been a consistant show winner, and is still being shown actively.
 His fleece is very fine and crimpy, and is unusually lustrous.
 This ram has been bred extensively and has been proven to pass on his color and fleece characteristics to his progeny.
 He also has excellent carcass conformation and very correct Shetland breed characteristics.
 Bred and owned by Rena Douglas, of Craigrothie, Scotland.

-Island Kurkigarth Brent carries Scrapie Resistant genetics (SR).
+Island Kurkigarth Brent carries Scrapie Resistant genetics (QR).

 Heights Orion - moorit (mioget) Scrapie Genotype ARR/ARR